NFTs are all the rage. But we already know that.

 They enable a new and more efficient way of commercializing digital assets, especially in industries where it’s particularly difficult to establish ownership or determine authenticity, like the luxury fashion segment.
 NFTs also open brand new revenue streams and have the potential to fuel the rise of innovative digital products.
 Many industries are already tokenizing assets including sports highlights, music albums, iconic entertainment moments and memorabilia.

-But as NFTs continue to grip the world, much is being asked about whether they’re just a fad and if they hold any long-term promise.
+But as NFT sales continue sparking wider interest, much is being asked about whether they’re just a fad and if they hold any long-term promise.

 The short version: